kdeldycke/kevin-deldycke-blog/content/posts/how-to-fix-bad-commit-authorship-git.md

     :::bash
     $ git push origin +master:master

-As I told you before this is bad, but nobody really cares: I'm the only person working on this repository ! ;)
+As I told you before this is bad, but nobody really cares: I'm the only person working on this repository! ;)

 Finally, you can contemplate the result on GitHub, a clean and tidy commit history: